Types of data visualizations#

 Load the data#

 We extract the bank marketing data by retrieving it from it’s URL download link.
 The link may be a zip file (which it is in this case), so we extract the zip file, read the file containing the data within the zip file, and clean the data.
-Finally, we save this cleaned data to it’s own seperate file called bank_cleaned.csv
+Finally, we save this cleaned data to it’s own seperate file called bank_cleaned.csv.
+We also import the matplotlib package as plt.

 import sys